Rational fibered cubic fourfolds: and rational cubic fourfolds C18 and rational cubic fourfolds

 \section{\texorpdfstring{$\C_{18}$ and rational cubic fourfolds}{C18 and rational cubic fourfolds}}

-The goal of this section is to showcase examples of rational cubic fourfolds, which are fibered in sextic del Pezzo surfaces but whose fibration has no rational sections (or better no 2- or 3- multisections), hence the sextic del Pezzo surfaces are not rational over the function field of $\P^2$.
-In the meanwhile, we will also study the irreducible components of $\C_{18} \cap \C_{14}$, $\C_{18} \cap \C_{26}$ and $\C_{18} \cap \C_{38}$.
+The goal of this section is twofold.
+First we describe the irreducible components of the intersection of $\C_{18}$ with the divisors $\C_{14}$,\ $\C_{26},$ and $\C_{38}$.
+Then we use these intersection theoretical results to showcase loci of \it rational \rm cubic fourfolds, which are fibered in del Pezzo surfaces.
+In each case, we consider gemetric conditions that imply the rationality of the fibers over the function field of $\P^2$ and hence of the associated cubic fourfolds.